felixthecat1970/github.io/_posts/2022-11-12-ps2-mvc2-series.md

 something you are doign wrong or using bad dumped image from your game, redump game or check hash integrity in [Redump.org](http://redump.org/discs/system/ps2/). search correct tutorial each console look below in how to play in.. section

-### not working with others emulators, forks "put your emu name here______, android, other devices ?
+### not working with others emulators, forks, "put your emu name here" ______, android, other devices, etc ?
-pcsx2 is a long standing mature emulator and i only support this and hardware sony consoles, other emulators ask in their respective forums chats etc for cheat load support, try patch image directly for run it if you have problems to load .pnach files.
+pcsx2 is a long standing mature emulator and only support this and hardware sony consoles, other emulators, devices etc ask in their respective forums chats etc for cheat load support, try patch image directly for run it if you have problems to load XXXXXXX.pnach files.

 ### How to play in...
 Recomended official developers - collaborators sites: